Skip to main content

 Kathleen Siren

-Areas of Specialization: Dr. Siren’s areas of clinical and research interest include the acoustic analysis of speech and voice and the use of technology to remediate articulation and phonological disorders.
-Her scholarship also focuses on best practices in speech science education, with a particular focus on inclusive classroom strategies to facilitate learning of complex topics.
+Areas of Specialization: Dr. Siren’s areas of clinical and research interest include the acoustic analysis of speech and the use of technology to remediate speech sound disorders.
+Her scholarship also focuses on best practices in speech education, with a particular focus on classroom strategies to facilitate learning of complex topics.
+Recent research focuses on cognitive processing in individuals who are bilingual.

 Tom Thompson